Which Key Does Your QX56 Take?

 A traditional key you turn in the ignition.
-It has a chip inside the head that talks to your QX56's immobilizer.
-Without the right chip, the engine will not start even if the blade fits.
+A chip inside the plastic head communicates with your QX56's factory immobilizer.
+If that chip is missing or unprogrammed, the engine will not start regardless of whether the blade fits the ignition.

-Looks like a regular key with buttons built into the head.
-The remote locks and unlocks your doors, and the transponder chip inside lets the engine start.
-Same high-security blade as the earlier models.
+Looks like a regular key but has lock and unlock buttons built into the head.
+The transponder chip inside handles engine starting, and the buttons handle the doors.
+It uses the same high-security blade style as the earlier models.

-A proximity fob that stays in your pocket.
-Walk up, grab the handle, and the doors unlock.
-Push the button to start.
-There is an emergency blade hidden inside for when the battery dies.
+A proximity fob that lives in your pocket.
+Walk up to the vehicle, grab the door handle, and it unlocks.
+Press the button inside to start the engine.
+There is a small emergency blade tucked inside the fob for situations where the CR2032 battery dies.

-Similar to the 2011-2012 smart key but with a laser-cut emergency blade and higher security programming.
-This is the final year of the QX56 name before it became the QX80.
+The same proximity fob format as the 2011-2012 models, but with a laser-cut emergency blade and a more involved programming process.
+This is the last year the QX56 name was used before the vehicle carried on as the QX80.

-Infiniti QX56 Key Pricing in San Diego County
+QX56 Key Problems We See in San Diego

 Transponder Failure